8 Unexpected Ways to Stay Healthy This Winter

 Drink a Mocktail

 Why does your throat feel so scratchy in the winter?
 Blame it on the dry heat blasting through your radiators.
 “Drink even more than you think you should,” Kurtz advises.
 “And if you’re bored with the taste of H20, make a mocktail.”
-We’re loving the Italian Bramble with frozen blackberries, juniper berries and rosemary.
+We’re loving this Italian Bramble (courtesy of Artful Desperado) with frozen blackberries, juniper berries and rosemary.

 Spice Up Your Supper

 In the winter, Kurtz suggests stocking up on three spices: oregano, turmeric and garlic.
-Oregano is a strong antifungal antioxidant that supports immune system health, turmeric has antibacterial and anti-inflammatory properties and garlic provides cardiovascular and antimicrobial benefits, so use them liberally in all your winter recipes—like this turmeric veggie bowl.
+Oregano is a strong antifungal antioxidant that supports immune system health, turmeric has antibacterial and anti-inflammatory properties and garlic provides cardiovascular and antimicrobial benefits, so use them liberally in all your winter recipes—like this salmon bowl with turmeric-tahini dressing.